myanmarcyberyouths/mCal/apps/myanmar_calendar/src/event_calendars/ADDING_EVENT_CALENDAR.md

 ## 1. Configuration

 - Open the `apps/myanmar_calendar/src/event_calendars/event_calendars.ts` file.
-- Add a calendar object to the `EVENT_CALENDARS` object (Please asign incremented id from last calendar)
+- Add a new calendar object to the `EVENT_CALENDARS` array.
+Be sure to assign an incremented `id` based on the last added calendar.
   Example:

 ```js